What is a Stonefish?

 - Stonefish antivenom is the second-most frequently used antivenom in Australia.

 - No humans in Australia die from stonefish stings.
-There are many death in other countries.
+There are many deaths in other countries.

 - There are five species of stonefish worldwide.